OmarJuarez16/Resume/README.md

-# Resume

-Branches:
-  * SURE-Program: UMICH
-  * Grape-Phenotyping: UDEM
+# Precision Agriculture - Grape Cluster Phenotyping

+The codes presented in this branch are related to computer vision and artificial intelligence.

+Knowledge that was acquired:
+ * Numpy, Pandas, Matplotlib, OpenCV, Argparse
-  * Dashboard: GMF-Consultores
+ * Stereo Vision
+ * Feedforward Neural Networks